sultaniman/picasso/README.md

 ## Structure

 Each skill is a directory containing a `SKILL.md` with YAML frontmatter (`name`, `description`) and optionally supporting reference files.
-Claude reads the description to decide when the skill applies, then loads the full body on invocation.
+Agents read the description to decide when the skill applies, then load the full body on invocation.

 ## License

 MIT.